AntoninoParisi/HMM_crypto_forecasting/README.md

 # Gaussian Mixture Model-Hidden Markov Model(GMM-HMM) vs Linear Regression(LR) for Cryptocurrencies Forecasting with new features extraction
 This is a project developed for the Machine Learning course at the University of Verona.
 The main goal is to forecast the next day’s closing price of a cryptocurrency.
 The proposed work makes a comparison among two classical machine learning models: Hidden Markov Model and Linear Regression.
 The better result has been achieved with a particular configuration of HMM.
 Moreover, another key point of the project is the training with new features which are more informative than raw data.
+# Dataset
+To use the code with the dataset you have to create a folder called 'content'.
+Then, you put inside this folder the cryptocurrencies data you want to analyze.
+Now, you are ready to use the code.